 Distillation

 Once fermentation is complete, the mosto is distilled to separate the alcohol from impurities and to refine the flavors of the tequila.
 Distillation typically occurs in two steps: the first distillation creates a spirit known as “ordinario,” which has a relatively low alcohol content.
 The ordinario is then distilled again in a second distillation to increase its alcohol content and to refine the flavors.
-The resulting spirit is tequila, ready to be aged or enjoyed as is.
+The resulting spirit is tequila, ready to be age or enjoyable as is.

 Also Check: How Are Whiskey Barrels Made?